CHICAGO -- Rip Hamilton has a torn plantar fascia in his left foot, an MRI revealed Sunday.

 The team said Hamilton would return the court "as his symptoms permit."

-quarter.
+The injury occurred with just under three minutes left in the third quarter.
 Hamilton had to be helped off the floor by teammates Kirk Hinrich and Luol Deng and was putting no weight on the foot.

 "I felt something pop," Hamilton admitted after the game.